Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

 Some people have the mistaken idea that Christians are supposed to be like human smiley faces and never get angry.
 The truth is that even Jesus got mad on occasion (Matthew 23:13-26, John 2:13-17).
 What makes Christians different is how they handle their anger.

 We live in an angry world.
-People fume when someone cuts them off on the road, barges into a line, or makes them wait for service.
-In the same way, many of us are walking around like powder keys waiting to blow.
-We don’t always understand why we are so angry, however, or how to deal with our feelings.
+People fume when someone cuts them off on the road, barges into a line, or makes them wait for services.
+In the same way, some of us are walking around like powder kegs waiting to blow.
+We do not always understand why we are so angry or how to deal with our feelings.

-Some of us believe myths about anger that can potentially harm ourselves and others such as:
+Some of us believe myths about anger that can potentially be harmful such as:

 - If I don’t appear angry, I don’t have a problem